 Foot and ankle injuries are among the most common work injury cases, especially for anyone who spends a lot of their workday on their feet.
 At Complete Foot and Ankle, Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM, FACFAS; and Meagan Coleman, DPM, AACFAS diagnose your injury or pain and fill out the necessary reports to accompany your workers’ compensation claim.
-If you live in Ridgewood or Garfield, New Jersey, or the surrounding areas, call the office or use the online booking agent to address your injury today.
+If you live in Ridgewood or Newark, New Jersey, or the surrounding areas, call the office or use the online booking agent to address your injury today.

 Worker’s Compensation Q & A

 What types of foot and ankle injuries fall under workers’ compensation?

 Structural issues, such as bunions, calluses, heel spurs, and ingrown nails, aren’t usually covered by workers’ compensation.
 However, you may be able to file a claim for injuries, including: